 Do you need to talk about grief or loss?

-My clients are often experiencing overwhelming heartache: on the tailwinds of divorce, the death of someone dear, or, from some other life-altering struggle.
-Others have been carrying loss and trauma for many years, and they suddenly experience an acute form of anxiety or anguish that pushes them to seek more effective strategies to cope.
+Welcome.
+If you have come here, it is likely that your world has been either shaken or shattered by loss.
+The individuals I work with have experiencing overwhelming heartache: on the tailwinds of divorce, the death of someone dear, coping with serious illness, or, from some other overpowering struggle.
+Others have been carrying loss for many years, and they suddenly experience an acute form of anxiety, fear, anger, or anguish (for example) that pushes them to seek more effective strategies to cope.
+I help individuals begin to understand, cope with, and endure a world that has been turned upside down and made strange by loss.

 • feel overwhelmed or unsettled;